MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 CH$NAME: D-Tartaric acid
 CH$NAME: (2S,3S)-Tartaric acid
 ```
 No prosthetic molecule of adducts (HCl, H2SO3, H2O, etc), conjugate ions (Chloride, etc) , and protecting groups (TMS, etc.) is included.
-Chemical names which are listed in the compound list are recommended.
 Synonyms could be added.
 If chemical compound is a stereoisomer, stereochemistry should be indicated.

 #### <a name="2.2.2"></a>2.2.2 CH$COMPOUND\_CLASS
 Category of Chemical Compound.
 Mandatory